 Located in the northern half of Nakhon Si Thammarat province, Khanom may be geographically close to Ko Samui, but it is miles away in terms of development and the number of tourists.
 And it is this lack of development that appeals to discerning visitors who eschew Thailand’s bigger and better known destinations in favour of laid-back Khanom with its long sandy beaches and friendly atmosphere.

 There are a number of different beaches and bays to explore in Khanom district with all of them enjoying a similar low-key vibe.
 Take in the sea air with a long stroll along the empty beach or sit down with a good book and simply relax.
 The majority of the beachfront in Khanom is undeveloped with just a smattering of resorts and restaurants making it an ideal location to chill out away from the crowds.
-There isn’t a huge food scene in Khanom and unless you have hired a car or motorbike most visitors will eat at their hotel or at the small beachside restaurants close by.
-One restaurant that is often recommended by Khanom locals as a venue worth seeking out is Khun Lee’s restaurant.

 The area is famous for its pink dolphins, a rare albino breed with a vibrant pink tinge, which can often be seen in the waters off Khanom.
 Boat trips to the nearby islands and to spot the pink dolphins can be arranged by Khanom Tour although sightings depend on weather, sea conditions and luck.

 Unlike many other beach destinations in Thailand, public transport options in Khanom are limited.
 This helps with the feeling of seclusion and if you want to explore all of the Khanom coastline you will need to hire your own transport.